Our San Antonio Dog Bite Attorneys will Help You Today!

 - The dog owner’s name, address, and phone number

 Knowledge of whether or not the knine has displayed aggressive behavior in the past

-Animal Attack Injuries That Require The Help Of An Attorney
+Animal Attack Injuries That Require The Help Of An Bite Attorney

-A dog bite can be minor, severe, life-altering or even fatal.
-You should always seek medical attention.
-If the Knine bite was serious, you would be wise to seek legal advice.
-Example of serious injuries:
+A dog bite can be minor, severe, life-altering, or even fatal.
+You should always seek medical attention immediately to avoid severe infection.
+If the K-nine bite was serious, you would be wise to seek legal advice from our experienced San Antonio dog bite lawyers .
+Example of serious dog bite injuries:

 Broken or fractured bones